-Shogun: Total War released in June 2000, which means the venerable strategy series has been going for almost 20 years now.
+So, you want to know about the best Total War games?
+Shogun: Total War released in June 2000, which means the venerable strategy series has been going for over 20 years now.
 That’s longer than iPhones, broadband, and most memes.
-There have been 13 games in that time – not counting mobile spin-offs or the shuttered and underrated Total War: Arena – with another (Troy) due this year.
-It’s quite a lot to keep track of.
+There have been 14 games in that time – not counting mobile spin-offs or the cancelled and underrated Total War: Arena.
+It’s a lot to keep track of.

 Enter: us.
-If you’ve ever been curious about this stalwart of PC gaming, look no further.
+If you’ve ever been curious about this strategy games stalwart, look no further.
 We’ve put together a list of the best and most essential Total War games, from Shogun to Three Kingdoms via the fantastical foray that is Warhammer.

 Total War: Three Kingdoms

-Three Kingdoms is the latest and, some would say, greatest of Total War’s core historical series.
+Three Kingdoms is, some would claim, the greatest of Total War’s core historical series.
 Warhammer’s influence is clear in its expanded character mechanics, strategic variety, and an achingly beautiful upgrade to the Warhammer engine, but Three Kingdoms brings plenty of innovation of its own, with overhauls to diplomacy and espionage.

 It all serves a purpose: to inject a national war with the human drama of The Romance of the Three Kingdoms – one of China’s most important national stories – as dozens of scheming warlords vie for power after the collapse of the Han Dynasty.
-Hugely popular in China and with four pieces of DLC in just nine months, Three Kingdoms is getting plenty of support, and probably represents the most replayable and strategically varied historical Total War to date.
-Take a look on Steam here.
+Sadly, Three Kingdoms’ story is coming to close now that Creative Assembly has announced it won’t be releasing any more Three Kingdoms DLC.

 Total War: Shogun 2

 Widely regarded as the series’ best game at the time – a status that was further burnished by Rome 2’s rocky launch – Shogun 2 returns to the 16th-century Japan setting of the very first Total War.